-The coastal waters of the Northern Territory have important environmental and natural resource values.
+The coastal waters of the NT have important environmental and natural resource values.
 They are highly valued by Territorians for their environmental, cultural and recreational importance and the role they play in natural resource-based industries such as commercial fishing, aquaculture and tourism.

-The coastal waters of the Northern Territory also potentially contain mineral resources that could be exploited through seabed mining.
+The coastal waters of the NT also potentially contain mineral resources that could be exploited through seabed mining.

-In March 2012, the Northern Territory Government introduced a moratorium on seabed mining in NT coastal waters.
-The moratorium was established following community concerns and acknowledged the limited knowledge and information about the environmental impacts of seabed mining and their management.
+In March 2012, the NT Government introduced a moratorium on seabed mining in NT coastal waters.
+The moratorium was established following community concerns and acknowledges the limited knowledge and information about the environmental impacts of seabed mining and their management.

-This draft report has been prepared by the Northern Territory Environment Protection Authority (NT EPA) to advise the Northern Territory Government on:
+This report has been prepared by the NT EPA to advise the NT Government on: